History of Rocket League in Timeline

 February 10, 2016: Snow Day Permanently Added

-On February 10, 2016, the Snow Day mode, an ice hockey-inspired mode, was permanently added to the mutator settings for private matches and exhibition games in Rocket League.
+On February 10, 2016, the Snow Day mode, inspired by ice hockey, was permanently added to mutator settings for private matches and exhibition games in Rocket League.

-In February 2016, Psyonix observed the popularity of Rocket League matches on Twitch and other live streaming platforms and began looking to use the game more in esports.
+In February 2016, Psyonix observed the popularity of Rocket League matches on Twitch and other live streaming platforms and were looking to use the game more in esports.

 February 2016: Rocket Labs Playlist Added

-In February 2016, a new game playlist called Rocket Labs was added to Rocket League, offering new experimental maps to players for feedback and interest gauging before adding them to the standard map playlist.
+In February 2016, a new game playlist called Rocket Labs was added to offer new experimental maps to players for feedback.

-In February 2016, a retail version of Rocket League, in the form of the game's Collector's Edition, was announced.
+In February 2016, a retail version of Rocket League, named the Collector's Edition, was announced.

-In February 2016, the Academy of Interactive Arts & Sciences awarded Rocket League with Sports Game of the Year, Outstanding Achievement in Online Gameplay and the D.I.C.E.
+In February 2016, at the 19th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences awarded Rocket League with Sports Game of the Year, Outstanding Achievement in Online Gameplay and the D.I.C.E.
 Sprite Award.

-On February 24, 2016, the ice hockey mode, which was previously introduced as a holiday event, was permanently added to Rocket League's standard playlists due to its popularity.
+On February 24, 2016, the ice hockey mode, which was introduced as a limited-time mutation, was permanently added to the standard playlists due to its popularity.

-In March 2016, Davis commented that Supersonic Acrobatic Rocket-Powered Battle-Cars was "the worst game name of all time".
+In March 2016, Davis commented on Rocket League's development, opining that Supersonic Acrobatic Rocket-Powered Battle-Cars was 'the worst game name of all time'.

 March 2016: Microsoft Announces Cross-Play Initiative with Rocket League

-In March 2016, Microsoft announced that Rocket League would be the first game in a new initiative to enable cross-play between Windows and Xbox One players with Xbox Live accounts.
-Microsoft offered other networks like Sony's PlayStation Network the option to integrate with Xbox Live for full cross-platform compatibility.
+In March 2016, Microsoft announced that Rocket League would be the first game in their new initiative to enable cross-play between Windows and Xbox One players who have Xbox Live accounts.

 March 2016: Rocket League Championship Series (RLCS) Announcement

-In March 2016, Psyonix announced the first Rocket League Championship Series (RLCS), with the finals taking place in August 2016.
+In March 2016, Psyonix announced the first Rocket League Championship Series (RLCS), with the finals taking place in August 2016 and a $55,000 prize pool.

-In March 2016, the Batmobile from the 2016 film Batman v Superman: Dawn of Justice was offered as a playable vehicle in Rocket League as a separate DLC.
+In March 2016, the Batmobile, as seen in the 2016 film Batman v Superman: Dawn of Justice, was offered as a playable vehicle in Rocket League as a DLC.

-In April 2016, Rocket League added themed content based on Goat Simulator and Euro Truck Simulator as part of cross-promotional deals with those games.
+In April 2016, themed content based on Goat Simulator and Euro Truck Simulator were added to Rocket League as part of cross-promotional deals with those games.

 April 25, 2016: Hoops Game Mode Added